'Do They Really Want Open Borders or Are They Incompetent?' Trump Blasts Biden at US-Mexico Border

 He said the numbers show his policies were working and Biden should not have reversed them and created this current crisis.

+“I say all Biden had to do is go to the beach,” Trump continued.
+“If he would have just done nothing, we would have now the strongest border we've ever had.
+It was even getting better and better and better because it was all kicking in.”

-"We did a great job and within a period of a few months it was all dissipated," Trump said.
+"We did a great job and within a period of a few months it was all dissipated," the former president said.
 "Remain in Mexico, it was so important.
 Catch and release, we broke that one.
 Chain migration where people come in and then they bring everyone else in with them – we did a h*** of a job and we had it down to really a science."

 "It got to a point where people weren't coming in unless they were getting in legally.
 The real question is, do they really want open borders or are they incompetent?
 There's only two things.
 You're either incompetent or for some reason you have a screw loose and you want to have open borders," he added.